cloire88/Task1Integra/README.md

 Open Postman and select the GET method to get the data.

-Write this command to GET all data:
+Write this route to GET all data:

 ```bash
 localhost:9090/todos